Here are the answers to some common questions about Grasmere Brewery.

 How fresh is the beer?

 Very!
 The beer you are drinking will have finished fermentation within the last few weeks.
-Beer is like milk: the fresher the better.
-That is why we focus on small-batch session beers: sold locally, with a typical abv ranging between 4% and 5%.
+Most beer is like milk: the fresher the better.
+That is why we focus on small-batch session beers: sold locally, with a typical abv ranging between 3.5% and 6%.

 How local is your beer?